 February 6, 2018

-At Lake Chivero - a primary source of water for Zimbabwe's capital city - nets made of monofilament fishing line are illegal and harmful, but alternatives are hard to find, fishermen say.
+At Lake Chivero - a primary source of water for Zimbabwe's capital - nets made of monofilament fishing line are illegal and harmful, but alternatives are hard to find, fishermen say.
 Tons of discarded nets have been pulled from the lake in recent years.

 Nets like these also cause pollution, he explains.

-“These nets can be tangled up in weeds and be lost in the water, fish can end up tangled in the nets, die and rot in the water, emitting bacteria that can cause the deaths of other living fish and organisms in the water,” says Kayemba, a member of Tiger Bay Fishing Cooperative, a registered fishery that conducts most of its activities at Lake Chivero.
+“These nets can be tangled up in weeds and be lost in the water; fish can end up tangled in the nets, die and rot in the water, emitting bacteria that can cause the deaths of other living fish and organisms in the water,” says Kayemba, a member of Tiger Bay Fishing Cooperative, a registered fishery that conducts most of its activities at Lake Chivero.

-Kayemba agreed to speak on the record despite acknowledging his nets were illegal.
+Kayemba agreed to speak on the record despite acknowledging that his nets were illegal.
 The practice is widespread, he says, and he wants to bring awareness to a growing issue: limited access to biodegradable nets in Zimbabwe.

 Kayemba says he has no other choice but to fish with twine nets, which are widely available in Zimbabwe and cost-effective for business.
 Burning the net after use, instead of disposing of it in the lake, like some fishermen do, saves what is left of the lake’s fish, he adds.

-The local environmental conservation authority says the use of non-biodegradable nets, made from what’s known as monofilament fishing line – a single strand of synthetic material – is illegal and harmful to species in Lake Chivero.
+The local environmental-conservation authority says the use of non-biodegradable nets, made from what’s known as monofilament fishing line – a single strand of synthetic material – is illegal and harmful to species in Lake Chivero.
 However, the use of these nets is very common among fishing cooperatives.
 They say biodegradable nets are hard to find and catch fewer fish.

-In 2014, 47,700 Zimbabweans were employed in fisheries and aquaculture, according to the Food and Agriculture Organization of the United Nations.
+In 2014, some 47,700 Zimbabweans were employed in fisheries and aquaculture, according to the Food and Agriculture Organization of the United Nations.

 If fishing as an individual, registration with Zimparks is the only requirement for a fishing permit.